poweredbypigeon/Competitive-Programming-Solutions/USACO/USACO2020DecSilverP2.md

 The solution then mentions that we can get all the other rectangles (of course, not every rectangle has its cows in the corner) by checking for any cows above the rectangle and below the rectangle.
 It's entirely possible to go in the opposite direction (look for any cows to the right and to the left of the rectangle), I assume the solution authors just chose the y axis at random.

 We can use 2d prefix sums to find the cows above and below the axes.
 Let's say you have 3 cows above the rectangle and 2 cows below.
-There are (3+1)(2+1) = 12 possibilities here (note that to get the topmost cow you must select the other 2 cows).
+There are (3+1)(2+1) = 12 possibilities here:

+- don't extend the rectangle upwards
+- extend the rectangle to include 1 of the topmost cows
+- extend the rectangle to include 2 of the topmost cows
+- extend the rectangle to include 3 of the topmost cows

+And you can do the same thing with the bottom part of the rectangle.

 Hopefully this clears the solution up!